Youssef530245/NAMAIL/README.md

 I'm **(Eng:youssef mohamed 🌏🌏 )** would like to thank you for reading i hope a good time with the script for you.

-#### To run it, run these commands
+#### To run it, run these commands.
+'''

->  pip install pyfiglet.
+pip install pyfiglet.
+'''
->  pip install os.
+ pip install os.
+ '''
-> open the file that have the find.py.
-> for terminal run this >>>>>   python3 find.py.
-> for vscode run 1,2,command in the terminal of it and then run the code .
+open the file that have the find.py. for terminal run this >>>>>   python3 find.py. for vscode run 1,2,command in the terminal of it and then run the code .